WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an2/an2.118-129.en.mdx

 ---
-title: Āsāduppajahavagga - Chapter on The Difficult to Abandon
+title: Āsāduppajaha vagga - Chapter on The Difficult to Abandon
 description: Short teachings on contrasting qualities and the way of practice conducive to cultivating an equanimous mind.
 fetter: sensual desire,ill-will,ignorance
 tags: acquisition,gratitude,content,passion,aversion,wrong view,right view,offense